flype/stats_for_all/README.markdown

 # StatsForALL

-Stats_for_all gives you a simple way to track all the stats you need from your models.
+StatsForAll gives you a simple way to track all the stats you need from your models.

 The plugin was coded with two goals in mind,  be as easier to use as possible and scalable.